apisec-inc/documentation/docs/OktaSSOConfig.md

 This setup might fail without parameter values that are customized for your organization.
 Please use the Okta Administrator Dashboard to add an application and view the values that are specific for your organization.

-If you have not yet added the APISec app to your Okta organization please follow the below instructions.
+**If you have not yet added the APISec app to your Okta organization please follow the below instructions :**

   - Sign in to your Okta organization with your administrator account.
   - In the Admin Console, go to Applications > Applications.
   - Click Browse App Catalog.